dictionaria/iquito/raw/intro.md

 **Locative demonstrative adverbs**

 In addition to locative nouns and locative postpositions, Iquito has a closed class of locative demonstrative adverbs.
-These locative demonstrative adverbs include both a *deictic* component, by which their reference is interpreted relative to speaker; and a *spatial* component, which provides information that anchors the deictic component to features of the spatial configuration of the situation in which the utterance occurs, as exemplified in (40).
+The felicity of some locative adverbs, like *iiti* ‘here’ in (40a), is calculated with respect to a single deictic center, typically the location of the speaker.
+The felicity of other locative adverbs, as in (40b) and (40c), is calculated with respect to two deictic centers: one typically associated with the speaker, and a second typically associated with the addressee, which is in addition situated in an absolute reference frame.

 <table class="unstyled">
 <tbody>